yquake2/yquake2/doc/040_cvarlist.md

   during gameplay and released otherwise (in menu, videos, console or if game is paused).

-* **in_sdlbackbutton**: Defines which button is used in the gamepad or joystick as the `Esc` key, that is, to be able to access the menu and 'cancel'/'go back' on its options.
-When set to `0` (the default) the Back/Select/Minus button is used.
-Set this to `1` to use the Start/Menu/Plus button, and to `2` to use the Guide/Home/PS button.
-  Requires a game restart when changed.

 * **singleplayer**: Only available in the dedicated server.
 Vanilla Quake II enforced that either `coop` or `deathmatch` is set to `1` when running the dedicated server.
 That made it impossible to play